TACC/benchpro/README.md

 ```
 benchtool --install [--settings FILE]
 ```
 After the installation is complete, project files have been installed for your user and the benchtool module has been added to your ~/.bashrc file.
 Now refresh your environment and run the validation process which is required ensure that the system, environment and directory structure are correctly configured.
-This validation will likely fail as the SSH key required to access the benchmark result database is not present.
-Copy this key into the benchtool project (by default `~/.benchtool/auth/`) and rerun the validation step.
+This validation may fail if the SSH key required to access the benchmark result database was not defined in the install.ini file.
+Copy this key into the benchtool project (by default `~/.benchtool/auth/`) and rerun the validation step if necessary.
 ```
 source ~/.bashrc
-benchtool --validate
-cp [key] $BENCHTOOL/auth/
 benchtool --validate
 ```
 You should hopefully see that all validation checks report a green 'PASS', if so benchtool is ready to use.